docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 see "Navigation aids" on page 19.
 General editing and coding support such as undo-redo, and specific JavaScript coding support such as syntax checking; see "Coding aids" on page 22.

-CHAPTER 2: The ExtendScript Toolkit

-The Script Editor

-19

 A full-featured text search tool that can search in multiple files; see "Searching in text" on page 24.
 Syntax marking (color and font styles for specific syntactic structures) for JavaScript and for many other computer languages.
 The marking styles are configurable; see "Syntax marking" on page 26.